Exploring The 10+ Best Beaches On Naxos Island, Greece

 AGIA ANNA

-Set smack bang in the middle of Agios Prokopios and Plaka Beach lies the gorgeous sun-kissed beach of Agia Anna.
-The beach itself is split into two halves with each side offering a very different beach experience.
+Smack in the middle of Agios Prokopios and Plaka beaches lies the gorgeous Agia Anna.
+Sunkissed and golden, the beach is split in two, each with a distinct personality.

-The southern part is more sedate and undeveloped, perfect for families.
-The wide, shallow cove is lined with colourful fishing boats, while the western corner of the beach is filled with impressive, Seychelles-like rock formations providing great snorkelling opportunities.
+The southern stretch is more sedate and undeveloped.
+The wide, shallow cove is lined with colourful fishing boats, while the western corner offers smooth rock formations great for snorkelling.
+It’s best suited to families or those simply after a calmer beach day.

-Attached to the beach is a lively village that has a large range of amenities including tavernas, cafés, and beach bars, as well as supermarkets for essential goods.
-It’s also home to a huge range of affordable accommodation just a stone’s throw from the water’s edge, and it’s for this reason we suggest those on a budget stay here.
+Just behind the beach you’ll find a lively village with a range of amenities including tavernas, cafes, and shops for essentials.
+It’s also home to a huge range of affordable accommodation just a stone’s throw from the water’s edge; for this reason we suggest those on a budget stay here.

 Agia Anna Beach is easily accessible from Naxos Town, by either car or local bus.
 If travelling by car, be warned - parking is at a premium here, so better to walk or take a bus.